-- (d) selecting a take-off alternate aerodrome to be specified in the Operational flight plan if the weather conditions at the aerodrome of departure are at or below the applicable Aerodrome operating minima or it would not be possible to return to the aerodrome of departure for other reasons.
-The take-off alternate aerodrome shall be located within the following distance from the aerodrome of departure: - (i) aeroplanes having two power-units.
-Not more than a distance equivalent to a flight time of one hour at the single-engine cruise speed. - (ii) aeroplanes having three or more power-units.
-Not more than a distance equivalent to a flight time of two hours at the one-engine inoperative cruise speed.
+- (e) selecting a take-off alternate aerodrome to be specified in the Operational flight plan if either the meteorological conditions at the aerodrome of departure are below the operator's established aerodrome landing minima for that operation or if it would not be possible to return to the aerodrome of departure for other reasons.
+The take-off alternate aerodrome shall be located within the following flight time from the aerodrome of departure: - (i) for aeroplanes with two engines, one hour of flight time at a one-engine-inoperative cruising speed, determined from the aircraft operating manual, calculated in ISA and still-air conditions using the actual take-off mass. - (ii) for aeroplanes with three or more engines, two hours of flight time at an all-engine operating cruising speed, determined from the aircraft operating manual, calculated in ISA and still-air conditions using the actual take-off mass.

-Provided that the aerodrome to be selected as a take-off alternate the available information shall indicate that, at the estimated time of use, the conditions will be at or above the Aerodrome operating minima for that operation.
+Provided that the aerodrome to be selected as a take-off alternate the available information shall indicate that, at the estimated time of use, the conditions will be at or above the operator's established Aerodrome operating minima for that operation.